Advanced I/O & Exception Handling

 - Reaching the end of the stream, as opposed to reaching the specified terminating character.

-When will failbit
+When will failbit be set

 The failbit is set by the following situations: